veertuinc/anka-docs/anka-build-cloud/getting-started/setup-controller-and-registry.md

 ---
-title: "Setting up the Controller & Registry"
+title: "Setting up the Controller & Registry on Linux/Docker"
 weight: 1
 ---

 Welcome!
-This tutorial guides you through setting up your Anka Build Cloud Controller & Registry on either Linux/Docker or MacOS.
+This tutorial guides you through setting up your Anka Build Cloud Controller & Registry on either Linux/Docker [or MacOS]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry-mac.md" >}}).

 {{< hint warning >}}
 **This guide is for first time users and shouldn't be used for upgrading.
 Please use [the upgrading guide]({{< relref "anka-build-cloud/upgrading.md" >}}) instead.**